shivamangina/shivamangina/README.md

 I believe coding is magic✨, The magic which enables us to create everything the world has never seen before.
 I build Webapps and UI for Websites.I love to work in high pressure startup environment.

-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Blockchain | Solidity
 - 👯 I’m looking to collaborate on Open Source
 - 💬 Ask me about React
 - 📫 How to reach me: shiva2nani.mangina@gmail.com